nextflow-io/nextflow/docs/config.rst

-description         Free text describing the pipeline project mainScript          Pipeline main script (default: ``main.nf``) defaultBranch       Git repository default branch (default: ``master``)
+description         Free text describing the pipeline project mainScript          Pipeline main script (default: ``main.nf``) defaultBranch       Git repository default branch (default: ``master``) nextflowVersion     Minimum required Nextflow version to run the pipeline
 ================== ================

 The above options can be used by prefixing them with the ``manifest`` scope or surrounding them by curly